Wednesday, July 11, 2018

 PROBABILITY AND POSSIBILITY

-Nevertheless, this approach speaks to an enormous number of people for whom equivocation and polarization are easier to understand than seeing the larger picture and sorting through the subtleties and nuances that a clearer reality demands--critcal thinking is not a dirty word.
+Nevertheless, this approach speaks to an enormous number of people for whom equivocation and polarization are easier to understand than seeing the larger picture and sorting through the subtleties and nuances that a clearer picture of reality demands--critcal thinking is not a dirty word.

 What am I trying to say here?
-I suppose it is that I am weary just now of attempting to be true to my ideal of equipoise——a balancing act to hold true to my values of freedom, harmony, equality and justice, as it seems more of a struggle to maintain patience, civility, kindness and compassion, when I do not often see those qualities reflected in the wider world around me.
-Currently, the language and agresson of politicians, commenttors and ideologues seem to live by, not the values I hold deer, but in an ends-justifies-the means approach.
-And means are getting meaner, louder, more vulgar and unhingled.
-Is it both probable and possible that the nature of these sources and resources have changed and will continue to change the way we relate to one another?
-Yes, I think so, but I also believe that while the arc of the moral universe is long and bends toward justice.
-I want to believe that and do see it from time to time, but it does not seem possible that it will bend quickly enough prevent a further deteriortion of the common good, common sense.
-I try to look even deeper to see those various perspectives and always remind myself to exepect the unexpected at any moment.
+I suppose it is that I am weary just now of attempting to be true to my ideal of equipoise——a balancing act to hold true to my values of freedom, harmony, equality and justice, as it seems more of a struggle to maintain patience, civility, kindness and compassion, when we often hear more about the oppostite than the desirable.
+Currently, the language and agresson of politicians, commentators and ideologues seem to live by, not the values I hold dear, but in an ends-justifies-the means approach.
+And the means are getting meaner, louder, more vulgar and unhingled.

 Anne Frank was able to believe in possibility, even at such a young age and in a dire situation.
 She wrote in her diary: